Babalola94/LITA_PROJECT/README.md

 ### Data Sources
 The primary source of data used is LITA Capstone Dataset and this is an open source data that can be freely downloaded from an open source online such a kaggle or FRED or any other data repository site.

+### Tools Used
+-  Microsoft Excel, Analysis and Visualization [Download Here](https://www.microsoft.com)
+    1. For Data Cleaning
+    2. For Analysis
+    3. for Data Visualization

+-  SQL- Structured Query Language for Quering of Data
+-  GitHub for portfolio Building